dezzak/lmld-constitution/constitution.md

 5.8.
 The Officers shall convene a meeting of the Executive Committee within one month after taking office.
 The Executive Committee shall meet at least quarterly and not less than four times in a year.
-The secretary shall give at least 7 days notice of meetings to all members of the Executive Committee.
+The Secretary shall give at least 7 days notice of meetings to all members of the Executive Committee.
 One-third of its members shall form a quorum.
 A meeting, once properly convened, may continue without a quorum if no member present objects.

 5.9.
 The Executive Committee may appoint sub-committees for any specified purpose.
 No sub-committee or Executive Committee member may take action on behalf of the Executive Committee beyond their terms of appointment.
 All sub-committees shall report on their activities to the Executive Committee and may include persons who are not members of the Executive Committee and may delegate authority to take actions on their behalf.
-The Executive Committee may also delegate authority to committees jointly constituted with the other local parties for particular purposes.
+The Executive Committee may also delegate authority to committees jointly constituted with other local parties for particular purposes.

 5.10.
 In urgent circumstances the Officers may act on behalf of the Executive Committee.
 They shall report on such actions to the next meeting of the Executive Committee.